 In the past, K Cups haven’t necessarily been renowned for their positive environmental impact.
 Still, family-owned company SF Bay is breaking the mold by offering organic Coffee in innovative compostable coffee pods.

 Their Rainforest blend is USDA certified organic, comprising a blend of 100% arabica coffee beans sourced from Mexico, Guatemala, Indonesia, and Colombia.
 The result is a flavorful, full-bodied brew with notes of sweet berry and dark chocolate and a subtle hint of jasmine.

 The coffee pods and their lids, as well as the bag they come in, are third-party certified compostable, which is just one aspect of the company’s overall commitment to sustainability.
 This commitment extends throughout their product chain, including initiatives to minimize waste and pay farmers above market value for their crops.

 As we’ve said before, a K Cup might not be the most flavorful way to brew a coffee, but it can be an excellent option for a busy office or a harried morning.
 And using this guide, you can rest assured you’re getting the best K Cups available.

-The best K cup coffee for us this year is Peet’s Cafe Domingo medium roast K cup, a smooth and balanced coffee, made from beans sourced across Latin America.
+The best K cup pods for us this year is Peet’s Cafe Domingo K cup, a smooth and balanced coffee, made from beans sourced across Latin America.
 Try it today, and enjoy the smooth flavors of nuts, chocolate, and caramel sweetness.